Beyondactivismo/Beyondactivismo/GUIDELINES/toolkit/3_Questions guideline.md

 ### BODY

   As we believe on your contribution and creativity, it is important that you fell free to desing you own storytelling.
-  As our main goal is to build a community based on trustable information about activist we need to be able to comprehend:
-  The focus of this part is on her/his activity.
+  We give you a guideline of the topics we consider you should aproach in order to make a connection between all histories.

- _**How they see Activism**_
+ _**1 How they see Activism**_

    1. If they consider themselves activists.
    2. What does it means to be an activist and to do activism to them.